NCSI FULFILMENT PERCENTAGE

 (…)

-2. At the request of the user of cloud services and/or in accordance with the procedure defined by the contract, the provider of cloud services and/or data center services provides information on the protection of information in the cloud computing system against internal and external threats, cyber attacks."• What is measured: This indicator tracks the emerging trend of establishing secure use requirements or principles for the use of cloud services.
-Such security requirements should, at the minimum, extend to the use of cloud services in the government sector.
+2. At the request of the user of cloud services and/or in accordance with the procedure defined by the contract, the provider of cloud services and/or data center services provides information on the protection of information in the cloud computing system against internal and external threats, cyber attacks." -

 6.6.
 Supply chain cybersecurity 002